Congratulations to Carnegie Endowment Junior Fellow Becca Brown '16! Read the W&M News article here.

 The Junior Fellows Program at the Carnegie Endowment is designed to provide a substantive work experience for students who have a serious career interest in the area of international affairs.
-Approximately 10-12 students will be hired to work at the Carnegie Endowment in Washington, DC on a full-time basis for a pesiod of one year.
+Approximately 10-12 students will be hired to work at the Carnegie Endowment in Washington, DC on a full-time basis for a period of one year.

 Junior Fellows have the opportunity to conduct research, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings attended by scholars, activists, journalists and government officials.

 QUALIFICATIONS: Applications are accepted only from graduating college seniors or individuals who have graduated within the past academic year.
 No one will be considered who has started graduate studies (except those who have recently completed a joint bachelor’s/master’s degree program).
 Applicants should have completed a significant amount of course work related to their discipline of interest.
 Language and other skills may also be required for certain assignments.
 The selection process for the Junior Fellows Program is very competitive.
 Accordingly, applicants should be of high academic quality.

 DURATION: All fellowships begin on August 1, 2016.
 Junior Fellows are hired for a period of approximately one year.

 SALARY AND HOUSING: The monthly salary is $3,166.66 (equivalent to $38,000 annually) subject to federal, state and local taxes.
 A generous benefits package is provided, including medical, dental and life insurance as well as vacation leave.
 Junior Fellows are responsible for their own housing arrangements.